 This practice applies to an agricultural waste facility or livestock production site that is no longer needed as a part of a waste management system and is to be permanently closed or converted for another use.
-These facilities include liquid/dry waste storage or treatment facilities, the earthen floors of confined animal housing, feedlots, livestock yards, and animal mortality or composting facilities.
+These facilities include liquid/dry waste storage or treatment facilities, confined animal housing, feedlots, livestock yards, and animal mortality or composting facilities.